republique-et-canton-de-geneve/git-sync/README.md

 ## Definitions

+### Dry run mode

+The parameter `dry-run` allow you to run the application without modification in GitLab.
+Only logs are displayed so you can check future modifications before to set `dry-run` to false.
+If the parameter is absent, False is the default value.

 ### Standard groups and administrator group

 By default, a LDAP group is considered as a "standard" groups.
 One group can be an "administrator" group.